 Performing this on two consecutive teeth can effectively close down any spacing between them.
 If the gap is large, however, you may be better suited for alternative options.

-Porcelain Veneers can quickly fill spaces between teeth
+Porcelain veneers and crowns can quickly fill spaces between teeth

-Placing teeth veneers usually takes at least two dental visits.
-First the affected teeth are prepared.
+Placing teeth veneers or crowns usually takes at least two dental visits.
+First, the affected teeth are prepared.
 To do this, Dr. Fondriest removes small amounts of enamel to create a better bonding surface for the restorations.
 Next, impressions are taken and sent to a dental lab.

-There, a ceramist will create your new veneers according to your unique preferences and dental anatomy.
-The prettiest ceramic type to use is feldspathic porcelain and Emax.
+There, a ceramist will create your new veneers or crowns according to your unique preferences and dental anatomy.
+They can be used to change shapes of teeth, align them, and brighten them.
+The prettiest ceramic types to use are feldspathic porcelain and Emax.
 The amount of change in your smile can be stunning.

 Patients with severe or complex spacing may require orthodontics to correct the issue.
 Braces not only straighten the teeth, they also improve your overall oral health and function.
 If Dr. Fondriest determines that orthodontic treatment is needed, he will refer you to a trusted specialist in the area.
 Other issues such as periodontal disease may need treatment first.